 - A link to the board they pinned it to

 - Links to the Original pinner and the board that user pinned it to

 Pinterest sets you up with a few default Boards to get you started.
 These include:

 - Products I Love

 - For the Home

 You can keep these default boards, rename them, or you can create completely new boards.
-We will learn more about organizing your boards and creating Secret Boards in Chapter 6.
+We will learn more about how to use Pinterest to organize your boards and create Secret Boards in Chapter 6.

 “Following” other Pinterest users is a great way to discover new content.
 Your Pinterest Home page displays pins from people and businesses you follow.
 If Pinterest has suggestions of people for you to follow, they will be listed on the left side of your Pinterest home page.
 To follow a Pinterest user, click on the Follow button next to their name, or click on their name to reach their profile page.
 From any Pinterest user’s profile page, you can opt to Follow All or follow specific boards created by that user.